OwenCochell/mctools/README.md

 mctools allows you to interact with Minecraft servers via [rcon](https://wiki.vg/RCON), [query](https://wiki.vg/Query), and [server list ping protocol](https://wiki.vg/Server_List_Ping).

-This allows you to the following:
+This allows you to do the following:

  - Send and receive Minecraft server commands
  - Get player count(max and currently playing)